getty-zig/getty.so/docs/user-guide/tutorial/deserializers.md

     [`getty.de.Visitor`](https://docs.getty.so/#root;de.Visitor) interface value.

-    The `deserializeAny` and `deserializeIgnored` methods are pretty niche, so we'll just ignore them for this tutorial.
+    The `deserializeAny` and `deserializeIgnored` methods are pretty niche, so we can ignore them for this tutorial.

 Quite the parameter list!